-Based on the foregoing, this claim is denied because the Claimant has failed to provide evidence sufficient to prove (1) that she sustained a financial loss in the amount \$130,000.00, or (2) that the alleged loss is due to the injury, destruction, or loss of property or natural resources as a result of a discharge or substantial threat of discharge of oil.
-Additionally, this claim is considered to have been settled by virtue of the Claimant belonging to the E&PD Settlement, and is therefore not eligible for OSLTF compensation.
+Based on the foregoing, this claim is denied because the Claimant has failed to provide evidence sufficient to prove (1) that they sustained a financial loss in the amount \$160,000.00, or (2) that the alleged loss is due to the injury, destruction, or loss of property or natural resources as a result of a discharge or substantial threat of discharge of oil.
+Additionally, this claim is considered to have been settled by virtue of the Claimant failing to provide evidence to prove that that they are excluded or have opted out of the E&PD Settlement.